 When patients on benzodiazepines for anxiety slowly transitioned to Lyrica (pregabalin), as part of detoxification, patients experienced fewer problems with sleep.
 Furthermore, Lyrica during detox cuts both anxiety and depression rating scores in half.
 If patients had received benzodiazepines as a sleep aid, melatonin can significantly improve sleep during and after detoxification.

 Patients often receive CBT as part of detoxification because of its success in treating anxiety.
 It is also helpful in patients who were taking these drugs for insomnia.
 In patients with Panic Disorder, the addition of CBT to benzodiazepine taper tripled the rate of successful detoxification compared to taper alone.
 However, in patients without an anxiety disorder, the few studies examining CBT’s efficacy show little added benefit from CBT.

 Get help getting started

-Patients who are avoiding treatment for financial reasons should be assured that detoxification can be relatively inexpensive because most people will not need to stay in the hospital.
-Weaning doses of benzodiazepines can be prescribed from the office of any general practitioner or psychiatrist.
+Patients who are avoiding treatment for financial reasons should feel assured that detoxification can be relatively inexpensive because most people will not need to stay in the hospital.
+Any general practitioner or psychiatrist can prescribe weaning doses of benzodiazepines.
 Patients should not attempt to stop alone or all at once.
 Because of the seizure potential when withdrawing from these drugs, it is critical that detoxification be conducted under a physician’s direction.

 Options for free group-oriented support include Narcotics Anonymous and the more recently founded Pills Anonymous, which focuses specifically on those who abuse prescription medications.